pi108/Tableau-Challenge/README.md

 3. For Subscribers, the age group 30-32 had the most number of trips.
 For Customers, the age group 25-30 had the most number of trips.
 This was rather surprising, since we were expecting the Age Group with the most number of trips to be a bit younger -- in the age group of 20-25.
 4. For Customers, February 2019 had the highest average trip duration.
 For Subscribers, March 2020 to May 2020 had the highest average trip duration -- this seems to be an anomaly caused by the COVID-19 situation.
 This was very surprising since we did not expect much activity in the period March 2020 to May 2020 given the stay-at-home orders and social distancing measures implemented in New York.
 5. Subscribers aged 16-18 and Customers aged 18-20 had the highest average trip duration.
 For the age group 18-60, the average trip duration was higher for Customers than Subscribers.
+6. For Subscribers, the peak biking hours during the day are 6 to 10 AM and 4 to 8 PM for the entire time period analyzed, except for the 2nd Quarter of 2020, which could be an anomaly caused by the COVID-19 situation.
+There is no clear pattern regarding peak biking hours for Customers.
+7. For Subscribers, the peak hours during the day are 6 to 10 AM and 4 to 8 PM for the age groups 26-50, and also for the age groups 21-25 and 51-60 (although slightly less pronounced).
+There is no clear pattern regarding peak biking hours for Customers.